 Alzheimer's Association International Conference® (AAIC®)

-Alzheimer's Association International Conference (AAIC) is the largest and most influential international meeting dedicated to advancing dementia science.
+Alzheimer's Association International Conference (AAIC)The Alzheimer's Association International Conference (AAIC) is the largest and most influential international meeting dedicated to advancing dementia science.
 Each year, AAIC convenes the world’s leading basic science and clinical researchers, next-generation investigators, clinicians and the care research community to share research discoveries that will lead to methods of prevention and treatment and improvements in the diagnosis of Alzheimer’s disease.
-CME credits are free for all attendees.
-The next AAIC conference will be held in Amsterdam and online, July 16-20, 2023.
+AAIC 2025 will take place in Toronto and online, July 27-31, 2025.

-Audience: Biochemists, geriatric psychiatrists, geriatric specialists, molecular and cell biologists, neurologists, neuroscientists, nurses, pharmacologists, primary care physicians, psychiatrists, psychologists, radiologists and social workers
+Audience: Biochemists, geriatric psychiatrists, geriatric specialists, molecular and cell biologists, neurologists, neuroscientists, nurses, pharmacologists, primary care physicians, psychiatrists, psychologists, radiologists and social workers.

 Learn More